-As businesses face new changes in our lives, there is a rise of coronavirus redundancy and upskilling.
+As businesses face new changes in our lives, there is a rise in coronavirus redundancy and upskilling.
 Like all big changes, they hit hard, leaving many questions and a weary sense of the unexpected.
 But also, change opens doors to new opportunities.
 Some of which may have been overseen before, others that begin to grow roots and flourish.

 No one knows how the Covid19 will develop, but one thing we know for sure, life will not be the same.
 While we all try to adjust our sails, two things are also on the rise; coronavirus redundancy and upskilling.
 Businesses have a new reality to face.
 In this new reality, there are 3 major groups of business; the first type is grasping the old.
 The second is trying to find new paths to keep operating, taking into consideration that their business may simply not survive another lockdown, or worse.
-The third type of businesses are those that are now able to achieve something which they were unable to prior to Covid19.
+The third type of business is those that are now able to achieve something which they were unable to prior to Covid19.

 The risks of success can today be viewed equally among the three, unlike before.
 Because truth be told, none of us know what will happen in a week, or month or year from now.
 Therefore, it is hard to predict which way is best.
 So, businesses are doing what they think will give them the best chance of survival based on today.